tosc/vim/README.md

 # TODO

 * BUG: When saving xml vim gives an error.
 Seems to be eclim who's doing it.
-* BUG: Missing space in statusline.
+* BUG: Missing space in statusline. ahead, behind
-* BUG: Slowdowns when typing sometimes.
-I think it's ultisnips fault.
-Happend every time I tried to add a autocmd for TextChanged, TextChangedI *
-* BUG: Really slow when using syntastic and editing my vimrc.
-Split my vimrc into smaller parts?

-* Try autosave for everything.
+* Create own ultisnips source for neocomplete (and unite?) since snippets with regex doesn't show up.
+Write a string that you know will expand to the snippet in the description.
+Maybe use a delimiter to seperate the normal description from the name of the snippet.
+* Look at syntastics spellchecker.
 * Add option to disable git draw.
+Already exists?
 * Fix my delimiterstuff.
 Dislike the fact that you don't see any typing until the entire thing is done.
 Maybe save last character to a global thing.
 If last key = new key then do the delimiterthing.
-* Move from using my omnifunctions to making an own complete common function.
+* Move from using my filteromni to making an own complete longest common function.
 With this I can use fuzzy but still have my tabcompletion.
 * Look into neocomplete sources and use them better.
 * Change my buildcommands to use vimproc and output all the information to a buffer.
 Add a leader binding to kill the process and also make sure to kill it when you run something new.
 * Eclim - find way of adding source directories using vim instead of having to open eclipse.